picatz/shodanz/README.md

 client = Shodanz.client.new

-# Asynchronously stream live banner info from shodan
+# Asynchronously stream banner info from shodan  and check any
-# and check the IP addresses against the experimental
+# IP addresses against the experimental honeypot scoring service.
-# honeypot scoring service to find potential honeypots.
 client.streaming_api.banners do |banner|
   if ip = banner['ip_str']
     Async do